tomchaplin/tomchaplin.github.io/_portfolio_entries/2018-09-20-The-Ugly-Croissant.md

 <!--more-->

 From the start of the project, responsive design was at the top of the agenda.
 The client had already amassed a following on social media and was seeking a website in order to grow her presence and display her recipes to her followers.
 As such, the website had to be designed with a mobile first approach from day one as the vast majority of traffic would be mobile.
 This was achieved through the use of the <code>viewport</code> meta tag, CSS media queries and CSS grids.

+Research has time and again shown that fast page load speed is vital to decreasing bounce rate so this was an ongoing pirority throughout the project.
+Its no secret that good photos sell food, so in order to engage the largest audience possible good quality photos had to be front and centre.
+To allow for the highest quality photos possible the rest of the website had to be lightweight and fast.